-Research in communications technology and EMC (electromagnetic compatibility)RISE (before SP) has long experience of research in electromagnetic compatibility (EMC) and carries out advanced research and development within communications technology.
+Research in communications technology and EMC (electromagnetic compatibility)RISE has long experience of research in electromagnetic compatibility (EMC) and carries out advanced research and development within communications technology.
 This research is carried out in the context of our competence in simulation methods and measurement technology.

 High-level and in some cases unique competences and resources:

 - Laboratory resources for characterisation of wireless communication systems